 If you want to ignite a culture of strategic expansion, you have to build for one - literally.
 But buildings require time and capital.
 For some churches, especially those that are focused on reaching more people for Christ as quickly as possible, the thought of building new campuses or investing in permanent space seems at odds with a nimble, frugal approach to launching multiple congregations.

 Church buildings are always a reflection of and a response to the culture in which they exist.
 For instance, when I design a church, I want it to reflect the DNA of that particular congregation.
 The building itself tells a story about who the church is.
 By its design, you can tell what the church values and what its mission is.

 Perhaps the most powerfully symbolic icon of church past is the cathedral—a striking icon of a relationship between this world and the one above.
 The youngest generations (and the unchurched) still see the cathedral as the symbol of Christianity.
 Hollywood has depended on the steeple and gothic architecture to paint their own picture of church today, through TV, movies, and other media.
 And in our media-steeped, hyperconnected culture, people still long for places of contemplation and solitude.

-It's encouraging and curious to see how open the next generation is to connecting with older generations.
+It is both encouraging and curious to see how open the next generation is to connecting with older generations.
 Much like they view issues of race, sexuality, and gender equality, Millennials are equally open to the idea of relationships with those much older than they are.

 Ever get the sense that spaces are pushing you through, like you’re being herded like sheep?
 It’s because you probably are.
 Design is a powerful tool used to control our movement and guide our natural intentions.
 And yet, if we can move people through space in short order, then we can surely do the opposite.
 We can invite guests to stay in a space longer.